 |Funeralium was founded in June 2003 by Marquis (Ataraxie) who wanted to express his own vision about extreme doom.
 At that time, his most influential bands were Bethlehem, Saint Vitus, Black Sabbath, Cathedral, Abruptum and Burning Witch.

-Berserk (also member of Ataraxie) joined Funeralium soon after with Ys and Toxine from Heol Telwen who were also enthusiastic about that project
+Berserk (also of Ataraxie) joined Funeralium soon after with Ys and Toxine (from Heol Telwen) who were also enthusiastic about the project.

-In March 2004 they were offered a deal to release their first demo on the underground metal label "BANG OR BE BANGED!!".
-One month later they recorded that demo at the nekrodoom studio and they decided to call it "ultra sick doom".
-They did that to honour german sick gods Bethlehem which gave the name of the genre that they founded ie "dark metal" by releasing "dark metal" album.
+In March 2004 they were offered a deal to release their first demo on the underground metal label Band Or Be Banged!!.
+One month later they recorded that demo at the Nekrodoom Studio and they decided to call it Ultra Sick Doom.
+They did that to honor German sick gods Bethlehem which gave the name of the genre that they founded i.e. "dark metal" by releasing "dark metal" album.

-In 2006, TotalRust from Israel and Ostra records offered deals to release the their first album in CD and DLP formats.
-Recording took place at two different studios (nekrodoom & Solid Studio) during summer 2006.
-Yet, because of several maledictions, mixing/mastering suffered from a huge delay and painly took place in 2007 at the Walnut groove studio..
+In 2006, TotalRust from Israel and Ostra Records offered deals to release the their first album in CD and DLP formats.
+Recording took place at two different studios (Nekrodoom & Solid Studio) during summer 2006.
+Yet, because of several maledictions, mixing/mastering suffered from a huge delay and painfully took place in 2007 at the Walnut Groove Studio..

 Finally, Funeralium upraised in February 2008.
 A.D.
 K'shon replaced Ys... and Asmael Lebouc joined the band a second bass player/vokillist.
 Band's rehearsals began again at a regular pace and the motivation is now back again.
 Band is willing to strike hard so they have started composing material for their second album.
-Funeralium is currently looking for gigs all across Europe so if if you are interest, don't hesitate to contact us.
+Not too long after Toxine left the band and was replaced by Charlesward.